Car rental in Lisbon might not be essential if you only intend to explore within the city.

 - Portugal has recently extended its speed-trap system with several speed cameras placed in urban areas.
 If you do get caught by a camera, the fine will eventually be sent to you.

-- If you plan to use motorways, you should rent the Via Verde transponder that the car rental company offers, as there are a number of motorways in Portugal that are completely electronic (no toll booths).
 If you travel with a transponder, then you should use the special Via Verde lane on all the motorways that do have toll booths.
 When you return the car, the toll charges that were recorded on the transponder will be charged on your credit card.